Deciding to ask for counselling can be the beginning of moving forward with issues and to making some changes at a time when you are struggling.

 Further training includes anxiety, stress and depression, P.T.S.D, addictions, harassment, compulsive and obsessive behaviour, relationship problems, the Autistic Spectrum, alcohol and drug abuse, equality and diversity.

-The areas I have experience in are: anxiety, stress management, depression, P.T.S.D, work related issues, relationship issues, trauma, low self-esteem, personal development, bereavement, sexual abuse (childhood and adult), stalking and harassment, childhood issues, obsessive and compulsive behaviour and addictions including gambling.
+The areas I have experience in are: general anxiety, social anxiety, panic attacks, stress management, depression, P.T.S.D, work related issues, relationship issues, family issues, trauma, low self-esteem, low confidence, personal development, bereavement, sexual abuse (childhood and adult), stalking and harassment, childhood issues, obsessive and compulsive behaviour and addictions including gambling.

 British Association for Counselling & Psychotherapy